Moeen Ali: T20 Blast 2018 & 2019

 Moeen skippered the Rapids to Vitality Blast glory in 2018 as they won the competition for the first time on 15 September 2018.
 The Rapids beat Lancashire Lightning in the semi-final and then went on to meet the Sussex Sharks in the final where the Worcestershire boys came out on top as they won by 5 wickets to lift their first T20 Blast Trophy.

-In 2019 Moeen was captain of a Worcester side who almost went all the way to retain their T20 blast trophy but lost to a last ball defeat to the Essex Eagles.
+In 2019 Moeen was captain of a Worcester team who almost went all the way to retain their T20 blast trophy but lost to a last ball defeat to the Essex Eagles.

 On their road to finals day, Moeen enjoyed a great campaign himself notably scoring 85 not out vs Birmingham Bears in the group stage in a 9 wicket victory.
 The Rapids went on to meet the 2018 runners up, Sussex Sharks, in the quarter finals as the Rapids ran out winners, with Moeen showing his international class as he dismantled the Sharks attack scoring a blistering 121 Not out as Worcestershire secured their spot at finals day 2019.

-On finals day, Moeen and his side produced one of the best come backs finals day has seen by defending 147 from an impossible position against the Nottinghamshire Outlaws.
-The Outlaws need 11 off 12 balls but it didn't get off to a good start for the Trent Bridge side as 3 wickets fell in the penultimate over.
-Notts required 2 off the last ball in a tense semi-final and Ben Duckett missed the final ball off the game which meant the Rapids ran out the winners by 1 run in a memorable game as they secured their place in the final where they would meet the Essex Eagles.
+On finals day, Moeen and his team produced one of the largest come backs finals day has seen by defending 147 against the Nottinghamshire Outlaws.
+The Outlaws need 11 off 12 balls, the Trent Bridge team had 3 wickets fall in the penultimate over.
+Notts required 2 off the last ball in the semi-final and Ben Duckett missed the final ball off the game which meant the Rapids ran out the winners by 1 run as they secured their place in the final where they would meet the Essex Eagles.

-Worcestershire seemed to be in control having the Eagles 82-5 and the Rapids looked like they would be the first side to defend the Vitality Blast Trophy.
+Worcestershire seemed to be in control having the Eagles 82-5 and the Rapids looked like they would be the first team to defend the Vitality Blast Trophy.
 However the Eagles would successfully chase down 12 off the final over to win their maiden T20 Blast Trophy.